thekaigonzalez/dst/README.md

 This string library is dynamic, so it is able to grow in size as well as shrink.
 This library is also very portable.

+> Compliant with most C standards, tested with TCC and GCC on Linux.

 ## dst - Lexical Analysis

 this string library also comes with a built in lexical analysis